Habtemariam-L/Agri_Food_CO2_Emission/README.md

 - **Supervised machine learning** using regression has been conducted.

-- **Visual analysis** was conducted using Tableau, and a storyboard was created to communicate the findings.You can access the storyboard
+- **Visual analysis** has been conducted using Tableau, and a storyboard was created to communicate the findings.You can access the storyboard
 [here](https://public.tableau.com/shared/5P3MHR3GB?:display_count=n&:origin=viz_share_link) on Tableau Public.